somebeaver/Lowrider.js/README.md

 Throughout this documentation and source code, these words are defined as:

-- `component` - When referring to a DOM Element, it **always** means one that extends the `Lowrider` class.
-Otherwise, it refers to the concept of application components in general.
+- `component` - When referring to a DOM Element, it always means one that extends the `Lowrider` class.
-- `Element` - When capitalized, it **always** refers to a DOM Element instance.
+- `Element` - When capitalized, it always refers to a DOM Element instance.
-- `element` - When lowercase, it refers to DOM elements in general.

 ## Concepts